-Checklist #9: How to prepare an effective award entry We believe that entering carefully selected financial awards can be an important part of your marketing strategy.
+Checklist #9 : How to prepare an effective award entry

+We believe that entering carefully selected financial awards can be an important part of your marketing strategy.
 Here are our top 15 tips on how to boost your chances of winning.
-For a full list of the key financial services industry awards, visit www.theyardstickagency.co.uk/adviser-award-index Select awards you can win The award category needs to be relevant to your sector or specialisms otherwise, you are highly unlikely to win.
-Writing entries can be very time-consuming, so carefully select the awards you have the best chance of competing in.
+For a full list of the key financial services industry awards, click here.

+Select awards you can win

+The award category needs to be relevant to your sector or specialisms otherwise, you are highly unlikely to win.
+Writing entries can be very timeconsuming, so carefully select the awards you have the best chance of competing in.
 Remember, not all awards are equal.

-Collect award entry forms throughout the year To help you decide which awards are worth entering, collect entry forms throughout the year and identify what it is the judges are looking for.
+Collect award entry forms throughout the year

+To help you decide which awards are worth entering, collect entry forms throughout the year and identify what it is the judges are looking for.
 If they are seeking to recognise an attribute that you have, then an entry may be worth your time.